NethServer/nethsecurity/packages/ns-api/README.md

 - `network`: the network of the WireGuard instance, this is the network where the clients will be connected
 - `routes`: the routes that the clients will receive when connected, this parameter is used during the client configuration creation
 - `public_endpoint`: the public endpoint of the WireGuard server, it can be an IP address or a domain name, it's used during the client configuration creation
-- `dns`: the DNS servers that the clients will receive when connected, it's used during the client configuration creation; this option is honored nly if the peer has the `ns_route_all_traffic` option set to `1`
+- `dns`: the DNS servers that the clients will receive when connected, it's used during the client configuration creation; this option is honored only if the peer has the `ns_route_all_traffic` option set to `1`
 - `user_db`: the user database to use for authentication; if empty, the instance will not be connected to an existing user db and the WireGuard peer will be indipendent; if the user db is set, each new peer must be have a user with the same name in the user db